top of page

 2. Receptionist

 Receptionist jobs can also be quite challenging for autistic adults.
-These positions usually involve working in close proximity to other people, which can be overstimulating for those on the autism spectrum.
+These positions usually involve working in close proximity to other people and are socially demanding, which can be overstimulating for those on the autism spectrum.
 Additionally, receptionists are often expected to juggle multiple tasks at once, which can be difficult for anyone but is often especially challenging for those with autism.

 3. Classroom Teacher